The Maine Coon

-Kittens can be fed free choice as they will normally only eat as much as their body requires (provided they do not overeat as that may lead to digestive upset and/or excessive weight gain.
+Kittens can be fed free choice as they will normally only eat as much as their body requires, provided they do not overeat as that may lead to digestive upset and/or excessive weight gain.

 Unless accustomed to being overfed, most cats only eat the amount of food they need, so you can leave a bowl of dry food and water out for your cat to eat at will.
 However, if it is overweight, it's better to put your cat on a twice-a-day feeding schedule and regulate the amount of food given at each meal.
 Feeding directions provided on the food packaging should be followed.

 Cats will require more water when eating dry cat food, but tartar-build up may be lessened as a result of crunching on the kibble.
 Generally less expensive and less smelly.
 Dishes will remain clean and food will not build up nor spoil quickly.
 Stools will be firmer.
 Premium cat food, although more expensive than average brands, these foods are often better for your cat.
 They are low-bulk, which means that cats will digest more of the food, thus eating and eliminating less.
 They contain little or no dyes, which can be important if your cat vomits regularly (easier to clean up); probably also good from a diet viewpoint.
 These foods are also beneficial for the cats coats.

 Kittens are born without exposed teeth (edentulous).
 Like most mammals, including people, they are dyphyodont, erupting primary (decidious) teeth which are temporary and secondary (permanent) teeth.
 They have 26 temporary teeth and 30 permanent teeth.
 The permanent teeth should last for the life of the cat provided they are receiving good dental care.